-You should never take someone else's material and present it as your own.
+Do NOT take someone else's material and present it as your own!

-- "material" means ideas, words, code, suggestions, corrections on one's work, etc. - Using someone else's material may be appropriate - e.g., software libraries - always clearly identify the external material, and acknowledge its source.
-Failing to do so means committing plagiarism. - the work will be evaluated based on its added value - Plagiarism or cheating on an assignment or an exam may result in - failing that assignment or that exam - losing one or more points in the final note! - Penalties may be escalated in accordance with the regulations of the Faculty of Informatics
+- "material" means ideas, words, code, suggestions, corrections on one's work, etc. - Using someone else's material may be appropriate - e.g., software libraries - always clearly identify the external material, and acknowledge its source!
+Failing to do so means committing plagiarism. - ▶ the work will be evaluated based on its added value - Plagiarism or cheating on an assignment or an exam may result in - failing that assignment or that exam - losing one or more points in the final note! - Penalties may be escalated in accordance with the regulations